ImBlue0848/ModdingMultitool/README.md

 This is a multitool for everything you may need for basic game modding and is currently still in development.
 This tool is Open-Source and made by Blue (@imblue0848._ on discord)

+NOTE: THIS IS FOR LEARNING PURPOSES ONLY AND NOT MEANT FOR MALICIOUS INTENT!!!
 ---
 # Current Features:
 - C++ Code Snippets